 A hallucinogen is a psychoactive drug like angel dust that makes you see things that are not real.
-A person who abuses these kinds of drugs needs treatment at a hallucinogen addiction rehab center like Bayview Recovery in Tacoma, Washington.
-If you are considering such a treatment program, you need to know more about these drugs like what are the 5 most common hallucinogens?
+A person who abuses these kinds of drugs needs treatment at an opioid addiction rehab center like Bayview Recovery in Tacoma, Washington.
+If you are considering such a treatment program, you need to know more about these drugs, like the five most common hallucinogens.

 Are All Drugs Hallucinogens?

-No, a hallucinogen is a particular kind of drug — one that falls into the category of psychoactive.
-A psychoactive drug alters perception in some way, usually by creating visual disturbances, but they can also make you feel, hear, or smell weird things, too.
+No, a hallucinogen is a particular kind of drug—one that falls into the category of psychoactive.
+A psychoactive drug alters perception in some way, usually by creating visual disturbances.
+However, they can also make you feel, hear, or smell weird things.

-Many drugs fall into this category, but some are more common than others.
+Many drugs fall into this category, but here are some of the popular hallucinogens used and abused.

 1. LSD